-A considerable amount of effort was expended to incorporate the predecessor's commands, report, and fault generation messages formatting into LRS-III operations.
-This enabled an almost seamless transition between CDFO-5000 and LRS-III control and operations and prevented the expenditure of numerous hours learning a new system at the three Loran control stations at Alexandria, Virginia, Petaluma, California, and Kodiak, Alaska.
+A considerable amount of effort was expended to incorporate the previous receiver's commands, report, and fault generation messages formatting into LRS-III operations.
+This enabled an almost seamless transition between CDFO-5000 and LRS-III control and operations and prevented the expenditure of numerous hours learning a new system at the two Loran control stations at Alexandria, VA and Petaluma, CA.